 You may be familiar with the idea that in eyes that are nearsighted, farsighted, or have astigmatism, a mis-shapen cornea causes or contributes to the problem.
 In those cases, the cornea is still rounded — it is just slightly “too round” or “not round enough.”

-In keratoconus, the cornea actually becomes cone-shaped, which creates a different kind of effect on your vision.
+In keratoconus, the cornea actually becomes cone-shaped.
+This creates a different kind of effect on your vision.
 When it first starts it may seem like simple nearsightedness and can be corrected with normal lenses.
-However as the condition advances, your vision becomes more distorted, beyond the ability of normal corrective lenses.
-In addition, you can start to get ghosting or glaring, which no regular corrective lenses can correct.
+However, as the condition advances, your vision becomes more distorted.
+This distortion will exceed the abilities of normal corrective lenses.
+In addition, you can start to get ghosting or glaring.
+Regular corrective lenses cannot correct these advanced symptoms.
 (Want more info?
-Visit “What is Keratoconus?”)
+Visit “What is Keratoconus?“)